warleon/EDA-proyecto/README.md

 ### Configuration

-modify the config/config.json file to load the downloaded data following the sample. then execute the demo with theese commands if parameters changed.
+modify the config/config.json file to load the downloaded data following the sample. then execute the demo with theese commands if RTree parameters in demo changed.
 ```bash
 cd ../build
 make
 time ./Demo config.json
 ```
-\* config.json is copied from the data directory by the make command And with theese commands if not:
+\* config.json is copied from the config directory by the make command And with theese commands if not:
 ```bash
 cd ../build
 cp ../config/config.json .
 time ./Demo config.json
 ```
+### Rendering
 if "render":true then there will be an RTree.svg file in the same build directory. you can open it with your browser. keep in mind that you should render only with less than 40k points or your browser will suffer.